-VACATIONS: Credits for vacation (up to one week of registered days) may be arranged if we have two weeks notice in writing.
+Credits for vacation (up to one week of registered days) may be arranged if we have two weeks' notice in writing.
 This will be credited to the next billing month and is available once per school year.
+Requests can be submitted via the CHANGE FORM on the website.